robustsolution/inKino-Flutter/README.md

 * To run the **web project**, first run `pub get` initially, and then `webdev serve` in the root of the web project.
 * To run the **Flutter project**, open it in your editor and click the play button, or run `flutter run` on your terminal.

-## Contributing

-Contributions are welcome!
-However, if it's going to be a major change, please create an issue first.
-Before starting to work on something, please comment on a specific issue and say you'd like to work on it.

-## Thanks

-Special thanks to [Olli Haataja](https://www.linkedin.com/in/olli-haataja-46b96b120/) for the design.

-Additional thanks for the initial release go to [Thibaud Colas](https://twitter.com/thibaud_colas), [Brian Egan](https://twitter.com/brianegan), [Alessandro Aime](https://twitter.com/aimealessandro) and [Juho Rautioaho](https://github.com/Jraut) for giving their extra pair of eyes for reviewing the source code.